Planning music for corporate events

 Offers for corporate events are created individually.
 Relevant factors include lineup, playing time, technical setup, venue, travel, setup time, soundcheck, schedule, guest count, room size, desired impact and whether several music phases should be covered.

 A reception with a small lineup is calculated differently from a gala dinner with awards and a large party phase.
-For this reason, The Jetset Society does not publish fixed public prices or “from” prices and recommends sending an enquiry with the key details.
+For this reason, The Jetset Society provides price orientation and recommends sending an enquiry with the key details for a precise offer.

 More information: pricing and offer logic.